openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 # Installing OpenAPS on your rig

 ### Prep for Mac and PC users
-PC users: follow these instructions to get PUTTY and customize it.
+PC users: [follow these instructions to get PUTTY](windows-putty-prep.md).
 Then, follow the rest of the instructions below.

 Mac users: open Terminal and continue below.

 ### Plug in your cables